By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 Prerequisites: Enter a folder using the

-command.
+cdcommand.
 Ensure that cards already exist in the folder.
-For example,select 1
+For example,select 1should execute and display a card in right-side panel. -

 Test case: